Engee documentation

 Details

-Continuous smoothing factor that provides a smooth opening by correcting the valve characteristic in the nearly open and nearly closed positions.
+The continuous smoothing coefficient, which ensures smooth opening by correcting for the valve characteristics in the almost open and almost closed positions.
 Set a non-zero value less than one to increase the stability of the simulation.

 Dependencies

-To use this parameter, select the Cylinder A end cushioning checkbox.
+To use this option, check the box Cylinder A end cushioning.

 Default value